forestdb/forestdb.org/models/adjectives-qud.md

 By adding an S1 and L1 layer we create a full RSA model.
 The L1 hears the ambiguous utterance “expensive” or  “cheap”  and proceeds to determine what the speaker meant and the price cutoff to count as “expensive” and “cheap” while inferring the state of the world.

-The speaker observes a state and has a specific threshold in mind that it gets from the pragmatic listener and it samples an utterance and a QUD from the utterance prior and QUD prior and returns the utterance in proportion of the probability that the listener would arrive at the intended state.
-The pragmatic listener then hears that the ice cream  was either “expensive” or “cheap” samples a price and a threshold and checks to see the probability that the speaker would have chosen that specific utterance to communicate that price with that threshold and returns the price and threshold in proportion to that probability.
+The speaker observes a state and has a specific threshold in mind that it gets from the pragmatic listener and it samples an utterance and a QUD from the utterance prior and QUD prior and returns the utterance in proportion to the probability that the listener would arrive at the intended state.
+The pragmatic listener then hears that the ice cream  was either “expensive” or “cheap”, samples a price and a threshold and checks to see the probability that the speaker would have chosen that specific utterance to communicate that price with that threshold and returns the price and threshold in proportion to that probability.
 Predictions were then generated from the pragmatic listener having heard that the ice cream was either “expensive” or “cheap” and we looked at the marginal distributions for price and theta.

 ~~~~
 var literalListener = cache(function(utterance, theta, QUD) {